THE LEADING NATIONAL VOICE OF CHRISTIAN HIGHER EDUCATION

-The Council for Christian Colleges & Universities is a higher education association of more than 180 Christian institutions around the world.
+The Council for Christian Colleges & Universities is a higher education association of more than 185 Christian institutions around the world.
 Since 1976, the CCCU has served as the leading national voice of Christian higher education.
-With campuses across the globe, including more than 150 in the U.S. and Canada and more than 30 from an additional 18 countries, CCCU institutions are accredited, comprehensive colleges and universities whose missions are Christ-centered and rooted in the historic Christian faith.
+With campuses across the globe, including more than 150 in the U.S. and Canada and more than 30 from an additional 19 countries, CCCU institutions are accredited, comprehensive colleges and universities whose missions are Christ-centered and rooted in the historic Christian faith.
 Most also have curricula rooted in the arts and sciences.
 The CCCU’s mission is to advance the cause of Christ-centered higher education and to help our institutions transform lives by faithfully relating scholarship and service to biblical truth.

 Though they are diverse in size, scope, and mission, every CCCU institution shares three basic commitments: